SixArm/pitch-deck-template/README.md

 * Talk about your team.

-* Highlight key team members, their previous accomplishments, and key expertise they bring.
+* Highlight key team members, key expertise, and relevant accomplishments.

 * Why are these the right people to build this company?

-* What experience do the teammates have that other people or organizations don’t have?
+* What experience do the teammates have that other people or groups don’t?

 * Include key advisors, investors, and board members.

-* Identify key positions you need to fill, and why they are critical to company growth.
+* Identify key positions you need to fill, and why they are critical to growth.

 * Prepare to discuss team recruiting, team retention, and team metrics.

-* Prepare for questions about roles, such as advisors, investors, board members.
+* Prepare for questions on roles, such as advisors, investors, and the board.